January 28

 Space Shuttle Challenger Explodes After Liftoff

-Seventy-three seconds after liftoff from Florida on a cold January morning, the Space Shuttle Challenger disintegrated, claiming the lives of its seven crew members and prompting sweeping changes at NASA.
+Seventy-three seconds after liftoff on a frigid Florida morning, the Space Shuttle Challenger broke apart, ending the lives of its seven crew members and halting America's manned spaceflight program for nearly three years.

 Summary